mudge/mudge.github.com/_posts/2014-11-26-data-structures-as-functions.markdown

 ;; => nil
 ```

-This behaviour reminds me of the definition of a [function in
-mathematics][Functions]:

-> A <b>function</b> is a relation between a set of inputs and a set of
-permissible outputs with the property that each input is related to exactly
-one output.
+Like the behaviour of sets, maps are functions of their keys: given the input

-In this case, given the input of the key, the map returns the
-corresponding value for that key (or `nil` if there is no such entry).
+of the key, they returns the corresponding value (or `nil` if there is no such
+entry).
+This fits quite nicely our original mathematical functions: the keys
+being the [domain][] and the values being the [codomain][].

 As for how this might be useful, [Jay Fields wrote up an interesting use
 case][Jay Fields] when comparing and filtering two maps.
 It also gives us an